openPupil/PyPupilEXT/README.md

 pip install PyPupilEXT-0.0.1-cp37-cp37m-macosx_10_15_x86_64.whl
 ```

+Now you can use the PyPupilEXT package in Python and proceed with the examples provided section two.

 #### C) The advanced way of installing PyPupilEXT if nothing works

 If the build process fails, it may be due to the setup.py file.
 In such a case, it could be useful to compile the C++ files manually.
 Firstly, you need to find the path to the C++ NumPy header, which is necessary during the compilation.
 For this, type the following in your shell